CodingDojoRT/TrutasOrganizer/README.md

 Want to give money to someone?
 What about us?

 ## Reviews
+* Zantsu
+"Best app 3v3r I use this to find friends to play with"
 * Lorek
 "I use this app alot to organize my CS:GO games!"
 * Moharu